ghc-proposals/ghc-proposals/proposals/0000-hexFloats.rst

 Motivation
 ------------
 Floating-point is always tricky, due to loss of precision during computation.
-This starts from the reading of such values, as decimal notation is not sufficient for expressing floats precisely.
+This starts from the reading of such values, as decimal notation is not sufficient for expressing floats precisely anc concisely.
-The hexadecimal notation makes it precise, and conforms to the new standards as implemented by gcc.
+The hexadecimal notation provides a concise notation without losing precision, and conforms to the new standards as implemented by gcc.

 Proposed Change Specification
 -----------------------------